A Visit to Isha Foundation, Coimbatore

 Introduction

-The Isha Foundation offers a number of programs and is well known for its brand of Yoga that goes by the name “Isha Yoga”.
+The Isha Foundation offers a number of programs of which “Isha Yoga” is famous.

 For more information on all programs schedules visit THIS SITE

-The information covered here is generally pertaining to the Isha Yoga Center, Velliangiri hills, near Coimbatore, India.
-The details are given in their website.
+The information covered here is generally pertaining to the Isha Yoga Center, Velliangiri Hills, near Coimbatore, India.
+The details are on their website.

-This write up is essentially a guide for the first time visitors so that they can plan and casual day visit or attend the special sessions and programs (4 to 10 days) that are conducted at the centre from time to time.
+This write-up will guide first-time visitors to plan casual day visits or attend the special sessions and programs (4 to 10 days) at the center from time to time.

 Location

-The Isha Yoga Centre is set in the foothills of Velliangiri Mountains, amidst a very scenic surroundings which has pristine hills with thick virgin forest and abundant wildlife.
-It is said that the coordinates of this location we selected personally by Sadguru Jaggi based on strong earthly vibrations that makes it an ideal place for practising yoga for attaining inner transformation.
+The Isha Yoga Centre is in the foothills of the Velliangiri Mountains amidst very scenic surroundings which has pristine hills with thick virgin forest and abundant wildlife.
+Sadguru Jaggi personally selected the coordinates of this location.
+These are based on strong earthly vibrations that make it an ideal place for practicing yoga for attaining inner transformation.

-The location of Isha Foundation Coimbatore on Google maps is given HERE
+Here is the location of Isha Foundation Coimbatore on Google Maps

-The Isha Yoga Centre is located about 40 km away from Coimbatore airport in the vellingiri hills and would take about 1 hour 20 minutes by taxi to reach.
-The rate of taxies vary as per the time of the day and is generally around RS 1200/-
+The Isha Yoga Centre is located about 40 km away from Coimbatore airport in the Vellingiri Hills and would take about 1 hour and 20 minutes by taxi to reach.
+The rate of taxies varies as per the time of the day and is generally around RS 1200/-

-For those travelling by train or buses it is about 30 kilometres from the railway station and the bus stand and takes almost an hour to reach.
+For those traveling by train or bus, it is about 30 kilometers from the railway station and the bus stand and takes almost an hour to reach.
 The buses cost a sum of Rs 40/- per head and have a good frequency.
-The timings of buses are given above.
+The timings of the buses are as above.

 Weather